Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Methodology

 \subsection{Adapting the Deep Reinforcement Learning Framework to Non-Episodic Tasks}

 While $\gamma\ < 1$ prioritizes short-term rewards, the agent must be equally concerned with instantaneous and future rewards since the reward (sum rate) should always be kept maximum \cite{sutton_book}.
 Therefore, we set $\gamma = 1$.
-Moreover, agents must carefully remember past actions' outcomes to compute future actions, which cannot be achieved by learning only from instant rewards \cite{sutton_book}.
-To solve this, the \ac{DRL} framework should be adapted to non-episodic tasks by considering the \textit{average reward}.
-Therefore, the reward at the current step used to train the agent is modified as follows:
+Moreover, agents must carefully remember the outcomes of past actions to compute future actions, which cannot be achieved by learning only from instant rewards \cite{sutton_book}.
+To solve this, the \ac{DRL} framework should be adapted to non-episodic tasks by considering the \textit{average reward} concept.
+Therefore, the reward in the current step used to train the agent is modified as follows:

-where $r$ is the instantaneous reward computed by the environment at the current state and $\Bar{r}$ is the average of the rewards collected until the current state.
-An alternative explanation for the average reward is that recall the definition of $r + Q_{\theta^{\prime}}(s, a)$, the estimate of the value $Q_{\theta}(s, a)$ when $\gamma = 1$, which corresponds to the rewards that the agent will collect until the terminal state is observed.
-However, there is no terminal state in continuing tasks; thus, the sum of collected rewards could go to infinity.
+where $r$ is the instantaneous reward computed by the environment in the current state and $\Bar{r}$ is the average of the rewards collected till the current state.
+Recall that the definition of $r + Q_{\theta^{\prime}}(s, a)$ (the estimate of the value $Q_{\theta}(s, a)$ when $\gamma = 1$) corresponds to the rewards that the agent will collect till the terminal state.
+However, there is no terminal state in continuing tasks.
+Hence, the sum of collected rewards could go to infinity.
 The average reward overcomes this by restraining the estimation value.
 Hence, the agent should learn only from $\Tilde{r}$ instead of $r$ or $\Bar{r}$.